rafaelsantosmp4/fitotec/README.md

 ![Index.html](./medias/home.png)

 ## About ❗
-Fitotec is a project intended for the "Open House" event at the ETEC school in Poá.
+Fitotec is a project intended for the "Casa Aberta" event at the ETEC school in Poá.
 Everyone involved is:

 ## Members 👥
 <ul>